-The Payroll Department will provide you with your Identification Card approximately two weeks after you qualify for coverage.
+Green Shield Canada will mail out your Identification Card approximately two weeks after you qualify for coverage.
 It is also your Drug Card.

 If you have chosen to cover your dependents, you will automatically get a second Card.

 You can receive a Card for a dependent child after your dependent information is up to date.
 You must provide proof of registration for your children who are ages 21-25 and in full-time post-secondary education.
 You must also provide proof of disability on an annual basis for any child that is over age 21.
 Please note that disabled children must be registered with Employee Service Center prior to their 21st birth date.